harieamjari/dats/README.md

 ```
 Execute dats file as `dats file.dats`

-Note: This software is unstable, and more changes will have come; PRs are incredibly helpful.
+Note: This software is unstable, and more changes will have to come.

-Make sure you `clang-format -i *.[ch]` your source before doing so
+PRs are warmly welcomed.
+Make sure you `clang-format -i *.[ch]` your source before doing so.

 # Building